nfsrules/SelfDriving/README.md

 ## Autopilot Architecture
 The proposed architecture is a slightly modified version of the PilotNet published by [Nvidia](https://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf).
-The following improvements are proposed to ameliorate training and generalization.
+The following improvements are proposed to ameliorate training and generalization capabilities:

 1. <strong>Batch normalization after each convolutive layer.</strong>
 2. <strong>Activation function type 'elu'.
 For more information read this [article](http://image-net.org/challenges/posters/JKU_EN_RGB_Schwarz_poster.pdf) </strong>